justinsautter/website/_posts/2025-02-17-stop-overthinking-everything.md

 ## Stop overthinking everything
 ##### Feb 19th, 2025

 I see this all the time with new programers, but especially myself - because well, I am one.
-I think that the very nature of computer science and programming in general, which is very drilled down, tedious, and detail oriented - a microcosm of sorts, lends itself to getting lost in the barrage of details and data points pretty quickly.
+I think that the very nature of computer science and programming in general, which is very drilled down, tedious, and detail oriented - a microcosm of sorts - lends itself to getting lost in the barrage of details and data points pretty quickly.

 What's the best algorithm to implement here?
 What's the big O runtime of it?
 Does it allow backtracking or recursion?
 Does it alter the contents of memory in place?
 What if I want to change this later?
 Is it readable?
 How many microseconds can I save if I rewrite it in Rust?